alevin/P3Steel-v2.6/README.md

 Here, divided in subfolders, you'll find all the building blocks of the frame so that it's possible to modify one independently from the others.
 This makes remixing this project a lot simpler than what it took to me...

 ### printed parts
 I will collect here the set of STL files needed for the printed parts of this printer.
-They were made by [toolson](https://www.thingiverse.com/toolson/about).
-Minor parts were made by [scarou](https://www.thingiverse.com/scarou/about) and [schlotzz](https://www.thingiverse.com/schlotzz/about).
+They were mainly made by [toolson](https://www.thingiverse.com/toolson/about).
+Minor parts were made by [scarou](https://www.thingiverse.com/scarou/about) (the bowden extruder) and [schlotzz](https://www.thingiverse.com/schlotzz/about) (the LCD controller button).
+I made/modified some parts too: [more info here](https://github.com/iosonopersia/P3Steel-v2.6/wiki/Printed-parts).

 ### cad
 Here you will find premade designs ready-to-be-cut.
 Their download links are available in this page.